matmat/mets-bag-checker/README.md

 ## Use
 METS Bag checker can be used in the following ways.
 ### GUI
-_More guidance to come!_

-Execute the interface.py file.

 The interface.py file creates an interface to perform batch checks on all METS files conforming to a certain filename or filename pattern located in a directory.

+Run the interface.py file.

+1. Choose the directory where your METS packages are located.
+2. Specify the name of your METS manifests (the wildcard "*" is accepted).
+3. Select the actions the tool should perform.
+4. Click on "Launch the test".
+5. When the test is completed, click on the button "Select the location for the report file." to save the report.

 ### Python module
-The file mets.py can be used as a python module.
+The file mets.py can be used as a python module: run

+`python3 mets.py \[path to the first manifest\] \[path to the second manifest\] ...`

+It will perform all the different checks on each manifest it identified.